mkevenaar/chocolatey-packages/automatic/veeam-one-reporter-server/PARAMETERS.md

 * `/password` - This parameter must be used if you have specified the `/username` parameter.
 Specifies a password for the account under which the Veeam ONE Services will run and that will be used to access Veeam ONE database.
 Example: `/password:p@ssw0rd`
 * `/create` - Create the requested user on this machine, this user will be added to the local Administrators group.

-Example: `choco install veeam-one-monitor-server --params "/perfCache:D:\Veeam\PerfCache`
+Example: `choco install veeam-one-reporter-server --params "/installationType:2"`